Dan Andriacco, BSI, our genial Program Chairman, introduces a speaker at the 2022 HD&F.

 There is a time-worn adage among engineers: “When all else fails, read the directions!”
 The following suggestions assume that you are still having problems despite having read and followed the instructions.

-—Does the Web site “lock up” at any point in the registration process?
+—Does the Web site “lock up” at any point?
 One trick that frequently solves difﬁculties is to change your browser.
 As you may know, having access to the Internet is not enough.
 Much of the content of the Internet — most, if you do not count wires (e-mails) — will appear on your screen as gibberish.
 A program called a “browser” is needed to change this gibberish into language and images.
 Browsers are given away free by the companies that publish them.
 The most popular browser is Chrome, by the Alphabet Company, makers of the Google search engine.
 (Chrome runs on almost any digital device.)
-Another popular browser is Edge, published by the Microsoft Corporation (Edge runs only on machines using the Windows operating system.)
+Another popular browser is Edge, published by the Microsoft Corporation (Edge runs on machines using the Windows and Apple operating systems.)
 Yet a third is Safari, which comes with devices manufactured by the Apple Company.
-(Safari only functions on Apple’s proprietary operating system.)
+(Safari works on both Windows and Apple’s operating system.)